ICVGIP-Challenge/NetworkQuantization-21/README.md

 ```
 and upload `output.txt` for validation phase.

-- After test phase, participants may need to upload the following in .zip format:
+- After test phase, participants may need to provide the following in .zip format:

     1. `output_test.txt`
     2. Code (*with clear comments where the modification has been done*)